 Vietnamese food is already well-known as one of the best cuisines all over the world.
-But, do you know that Vietnamese desserts are delicious too?
-If you have a trip to Vietnam, I highly recommend you try the top 7 local Vietnamese desserts as will be introduced in this article.
-Each dessert comes from a region in Vietnam and reflects the Vietnamese culture.
+But do you know that Vietnamese desserts are delicious too?
+If you have a trip to Vietnam, I highly recommend you try the top 7 local Vietnamese desserts, as will be introduced in this article.
+Each dessert comes from a region in Vietnam and reflects Vietnamese culture.

 Traditional Vietnamese desserts are not made from wheat because this plant is not grown in the country.
-Instead, sticky rice and mung beans are the main ingredients in most of the dishes.
-Vietnamese people have been so creative when using the two ingredients, together with sugar, honey, and salt to make a variety of sweets.
-Some desserts are made by stewing the ingredients, some are made by grilling or boiling them.
+Instead, sticky rice and mung beans are the main ingredients in most dishes.
+Vietnamese people have been so creative when using the two ingredients, together with sugar, honey, and salt, to make a variety of sweets.
+Some desserts are made by stewing the ingredients; some are made by grilling or boiling them.